Sears

-Sears was based in the Sears Tower in Chicago from 1973 until 1995, and is currently headquartered in Hoffman Estates, Illinois.
-Sears announced in 2021 that it would be selling its Hoffman Estates headquarters complex.
-On December 12, 2022, Sears Authorized Hometown Stores, LLC, and affiliated debtor Sears Hometown, Inc., filed for Chapter 11 bankruptcy protection, and on the 26th announced the liquidation of the 115 largely owner-operated Hometown stores.

-As of February 9, 2023, there were 17 full-line Sears stores, Sears Appliance & Mattress, and Sears Home & Life stores remaining.
+From 2705 stores at its peak in 2011, only 5 stores are still open as of 2025.

 History

 Beginnings

-Richard Warren Sears was born in 1863 in Stewartville, Minnesota to a wealthy family which moved to nearby Spring Valley.
+Richard Warren Sears was born in 1863 in Stewartville, Minnesota, to a wealthy family which moved to nearby Spring Valley.
 In 1879, his father died shortly after losing the family fortune in a speculative stock deal.
 Sears moved across the state to work as a railroad station agent in North Redwood, then Minneapolis.

 While he was in North Redwood, a jeweler refused delivery on a shipment of watches.
 Sears purchased them and sold them at a low price to the station agents, making a profit.
 He started a mail-order watch business in Minneapolis in 1886, calling it the R.W.
 Sears Watch Company.
 That year, he met Alvah Curtis Roebuck, a watch repairman.
 In 1887, Sears and Roebuck relocated the business to Chicago, and the company published Richard Sears's first mail-order catalog, offering watches, diamonds, and jewelry.